Avon Gorge

 On the east of the gorge is the Bristol suburb of Clifton, and The Downs, a large public park.
 To the west of the gorge is Leigh Woods, the name of both a village and the National Trust forest it is situated in.
-There are three Iron Age hill forts overlooking the gorge, as well as an observatory.
+There are three Iron Age hill forts overlooking the gorge, as well as Clifton Observatory.
 The Clifton Suspension Bridge, an icon of Bristol, crosses the gorge.